Illinois Drafting & Contract Review Attorney

 Estate planning is also closely interrelated with real estate and our real estate practice.
 Since your home is usually your single largest asset, you want to make sure you have planned appropriately so that your real estate goes to those who you intend to get it.
 We can draft a will or a trust for you to properly preserve and effectuate all of your wants and desires regarding your real estate investments.
 For more information on estate planning and wills and trusts, contact us.

-We provide a free consultation to all new clients.
-For an appointment, contact us online or call us at 773-467-8991 or toll free at 888-827-3077.
+a href="/Contact.shtml">Contact us online or call us at 773-467-8991 or toll free at 888-827-3077.
 Our office is conveniently located near the Daley Center, the Skokie courthouse, the Rolling Meadows courthouse and the Maywood courthouse.
 We accept Visa, MasterCard, Discover and American Express.